My VA: Dr. Knows My Name – How Do Community Care Providers Match That Family-Level Trust?

 What “Good” Community Care Looks Like to a Veteran

-• The circle closes.
-My notes go back to VA promptly, and my next steps are clear without me having to chase them down.
+• The circle closes: Notes go back to VA promptly; next steps are clear.

 10 Ways Community Care Providers Can “Compete” With Family-Level Trust